-Palestinians are dying and there is an eerie silence; the streets are empty, social media is calm and even the mainstream media, devoid of the usual pressures from the pro-Palestinian campaign, yarmouk2are dealing with the matter with an odd distant glaze.
+Palestinians are dying and there is an eerie silence; the streets are empty, social media is calm and even the mainstream media, devoid of the usual pressures from the pro-Palestinian campaign, are dealing with the matter with an odd distant glaze.
 The most rabid anti-Israeli Facebook pages, the most active Twitter users are not posting anything on the subject at all.

 I’ve been told the reason for this strange lethargic behaviour is because Israel isn’t involved and so Israel cannot be blamed; I agree that is so, but I also maintain that it is only half the truth.